QUESTIONS ARE THE BEST PART OF LIFE.

 Have I heard of your books?

 My first readers were middle school students now in their 40s.
 Back in the day, I led the faith-based student books category on Amazon, usually with five or six books in the top ten.
 My books had titles like Does Anybody Know What Planet My Parents Are From? and Could Somebody Wake Me Up Before I Drool on the Desk?

 My best-known product was a team effort.
 I was the external editor and lead writer of the original Refuel, a New Testament “Biblezine” that looked inside and out like Rolling Stone or Spin.
 Sight unseen, Newsweek dubbed it “the beer and boo** Bible.”
-People loved it or hated it, and those who clearly never read it loved to hate it.
+People loved it or hated it, and those who hated it clearly never read it.

 Other career highlights include a Hollywood adventure to write books for Universal Pictures’ Evan Almighty.
-A writing trip to Colombia to see firsthand an organization doing work in 400 languages in 60 countries.
+A writing trip to Colombia to see firsthand an organization doing work in 60 countries and 400 languages.
 And receiving a photo of Chinese youth studying Find Your Fit at a tent school following a magnitude 8.0 earthquake in Sichuan, China, that killed more than 80,000 people.
 Schools were hit especially hard.